 This course has much to offer in helping students to think about global economics developments by providing an understanding of, for example, the determinants of international trade and rationale (or otherwise) for protectionist policies, the fundamental determinants of the balance of payments and exchange rates and the international context within which domestic macroeconomic policy is designed and conducted.
 Necessary prerequisites for this course are courses in Intermediate level Microeconomics and Macroeconomics.

 The objective of the course is to introduce students to key areas of development economics, analysis of conditions in developing countries, and exploring some of the major economic policy issues relating to developing countries, for instance, poverty, human capital, health and education; and industrialisation policies.
 It also covers topics related to foreign trade and payments, foreign and domestic capital and economic aid and political economy.
 A necessary prerequisite for this course is a course in Intermediate level Microeconomics, and in addition knowledge of statistical methods and applications equivalent to Oxford Core Quantitative Economics course.

 The aim of the course is to understand: the behaviour of employees and employers and of collective groups which they may form; how the labour market works and the macroeconomic and distributional outcomes it produces; the policies and practices of organisations towards their employees; government policy towards labour issues.
 Most of the topics can be studied from an international perspective.
 A necessary prerequisite for this course is knowledge of statistical methods and applications equivalent to Oxford Core Quantitative Economics course.

 The Economics of Industry course taught in Oxford would be called “Industrial Organization” in most US universities.
 The course is concerned with the behaviour of firms, and the welfare implications of this.
-The objective is to provide students an in-depth understanding of the theoretical foundations of firm decisions regarding pricing, product differentiation, advertising, entry, mergers and takeovers, innovation, vertical integration, and organization, from a perspective of strategic firm behaviour.
+The objective is to provide students with an in-depth understanding of the theoretical foundations of firm decisions regarding pricing, product differentiation, advertising, entry, mergers and takeovers, innovation, vertical integration, and organization, from a perspective of strategic firm behaviour.
 Policy responses to anti-competitive practices by firms will be critically assessed in these areas; in the US, this would be called implications for “anti-trust policy”.